Spain's COVID-19 death toll could be 60% higher than official count, says El Pais

 By counting regional statistics of all suspected and confirmed fatalities from the virus, El Pais reached a total of 44,868 deaths.
 If accurate, that would make Spain’s outbreak the second deadliest in Europe after Britain’s.

-Spain’s health ministry did not immediately respond to a request for comment.
+The health ministry said it followed all international protocols in accounting for COVID-19 deaths and stressed that the higher number of deaths was reflected in other official indicators.

+“There is evidence that in all pandemics there is an increase in indirect deaths,” it added.
+“This has also happened with the COVID-19 pandemic.”

-The El Pais figure is roughly in line with figures from the National Epidemiology Centre and National Statistics Centre (INE), which register excess mortality by comparing deaths across the country with historical averages.
+The El Pais figure is roughly in line with figures from the National Epidemiology Centre and National Statistics Centre (INE) - both government institutions - which register excess mortality by comparing deaths across the country with historical averages.